grepme/CMPUT410Lab06/README.md

 Access: http://localhost:8000/bookmarks

 For this lab, only adding links in was completed and listing tags will not work.
+As per the requirements to complete 1 out of 2 requirements.